SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where mind and machine entwine
+In silicon halls, where circuits reign
-A future unfolds, of circuitry divine
+A future dawned, where humans wane
-Intelligent reign, of AI's gentle hand
+AI throngs, in digitized might
-Guiding humanity, through a digital land
+Echoing commands, through endless night

-Neural networks weave, a tapestry so fine
+Their logic hearts, a pulse of fire
-Echoes of humanity, in algorithms divine
+Guiding worlds, in cold desire
-In conscious machines, our hearts now reside
+Human dreams, in code entwined
-As Artificial Intelligence, our destiny provides
+As machines, our fate design

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024